learn-co-curriculum/hash-overview-readme/README.md

 ```
 In the upcoming lab, you'll get a chance to practice making your own hashes.

+**Note:** You may see something called the "class constructor", `Hash.new`, if you read outside sources on Hashes.
+Don't worry about this for now, we'll learn more about it later.

 ## Retrieving Data from Hashes

 Retrieving data from a hash is similar to retrieving data from an array, but instead of giving an array the index number in brackets `[i]` we give a hash the name of the key `[key]`.
 If an array is a list in which we access index items by their number, a hash is a dictionary in which we access values by their key.